abbott/hardn/README.md

 ## ⚠️ Security Disclaimer

-**The scope of current capabilities and support of Hardn is limited.** Regular security audits, updates, and monitoring are still required.
-Hardn should be part of a broader security strategy, not a "set it and forget it" solution.
-The binary distributions are **SLSA3 compliant**, but **are not suitable for enterprise deployments**.
+**The scope of current capabilities and support of Hardn is limited.** Regular security audits, updates, and monitoring are still required. `hardn` should be part of a broader security strategy, not a "set it and forget it" solution.
+While the binary distributions are [SLSA3](https://slsa.dev) compliant, they are **<ins>not suitable for enterprise deployments</ins>**.

-## 🎯 Target Audience/Usage
+## 🎯 Target Audience

 Anyone managing a **privately owned** Linux server, container, or virtual machine
 - Homelab enthusiasts, Students, Hobbyists